-- 3. Exit the OTP mode by turning SW12 OFF, or clicking the Exit OTP mode button from the Connection toolbar. - 4.
+- 1. Set up and connect the KITFS23SKTEVM to the GUI using Section 7.1 and Section 7.2. - 2.
+If the FS23xx part is empty or if the configuration loaded from OTP should be modified: - a.
+Enter Test mode using Section 7.3.2.2. - b.
+Load a configuration in MIRROR tool, then write the configuration in the Mirror registers. - c.
+Exit Test mode from the Connection toolbar. - 3.
+Exit the OTP mode by turning SW12 OFF, or clicking the Exit OTP mode button from the Connection toolbar. - 4.
 Go to ACCESS Main Tab and click Read all to check that the device is in Normal, Debug, and INIT mode. - 5.
-Go to ACCESS Watchdog and configure Watchdog with Infinite Time Out. - 6.
+Go to ACCESS WatchDog and configure Watchdog with Infinite Time Out. - 6.
 Unlock the INIT phase exit by writing '1' in Lock INIT from ACCESS Main Tab in Device State box. - 7.
 Exit Debug mode from ACCESS Main Tab in Device State box. - 8.
-In ACCESS Watchdog, write seven WD Answer Good, then release FS0B and LIMP0.
+In ACCESS Watchdog, write seven WD Answer Good then release FS0B and LIMP0.

-Figure 89 shows the sequence of steps (from step A to step J) to perform in ACCESS tool:
+Figure 90 shows the sequence of steps (from step A to step J) to perform in ACCESS tool:

-Note: If FS0B and LIMP0 cannot be released after resetting the fault error counter, check that no interrupt is still pending and triggering FS0B or LIMP0 assertion.
+Note: If FS0B and LIMP0 cannot be released after resetting the fault error counter.
+Check that no interrupt is still pending and triggering FS0B or LIMP0 assertion.